Rural Forestry Assistance

 In Wyoming, 10,288 private landowners held 1,697,900 acres of non-industrial private forested land (NIPF).
 The Forest Stewardship Program (FSP) brings professional resource management expertise to private landowners to assist landowners in the development of management plans that will meet their overall long-term objectives for their forested property.

 The intent of the FSP program in Wyoming is to provide sound resource management advice resulting in management plans that improve the health and productivity of private forested lands while addressing the landowner objectives.
-For further program information refer to the Rural Forestry Assistance program brochure.

 Who is eligible?